sgongidi/waitr/README.md

-# Waitr: Comp426 Final Project
+# Waitr

-A simple queuing platform
+## A customer queuing web app for restaurants